wooly-mammoth/Coursera-Getting_and_cleaning_data/CodeBook.md

 the user ID which identifies the users that participated in the experiment. each id corerponds to each of the 30 users.

 ### Activity
-measurements were taken for each activity
+measurements were taken for each of the following activities
 * Walking
 * Walking Upstairs
 * Walking Downstairs